 We'll be starting our 18th year.

-And don't forget we are asking those of you who have received your club gitmo t-shirts and golf shirts and caps and stuff to uh put them on or go out there and get some pictures taken.
+And don't forget, we are asking those of you who have received your Club Gitmo t-shirts and golf shirts and caps and stuff to put them on and go out there and get some pictures taken.

 We want you out there amongst your fellow citizens.

-And the best way to affect that, of course, is to hang around where there are a bunch of liberals.
+And the best way to affect that, of course, is to hang around where there's a bunch of liberals.

-Uh and of course the Club Gitmo gear is still available.
+And of course, the Club Gitmo gear is still available.

 As I mentioned to you at the beginning of last hour, this is just a hoot, folks.